wuchang0201/operator-lesson/16/app-controller/README.md

 # sample-controller

-This repository implements a simple controller for watching App resources as defined with a CustomResourceDefinition (CRD).
+This repository implements a simple controller for watching Foo resources as defined with a CustomResourceDefinition (CRD).

 **Note:** go-get or vendor this package as `app-controller`.

 This particular example demonstrates how to perform basic operations such as:

-* How to register a new custom resource (custom resource type) of type `App` using a CustomResourceDefinition.
+* How to register a new custom resource (custom resource type) of type `Foo` using a CustomResourceDefinition.
-* How to create/get/list instances of your new resource type `App`.
+* How to create/get/list instances of your new resource type `Foo`.
 * How to setup a controller on resource handling create/update/delete events.

 It makes use of the generators in [k8s.io/code-generator](https://github.com/kubernetes/code-generator)